 Joe Hegleman has always been a self-starter.
 He created all of the jobs he held while at the Island Def Jam Music Group to joining Ron Shapiro Management right after its inception and launching his own artist management and consulting company, Stonyledge Management, that same year.
 Joe has stayed ahead of the constant changes in the music business by helping to pioneer both the Digital and Strategic Marketing spaces at IDJ, having been a part of the multi-platinum successes of Jay Z, The Killers, Ludacris, Ashanti and others.

 Together, Ron and Joe formed Have Fun Management, established in 2014, with Civil Twilight (Wind-Up) and Max Frost (Atlantic) as the company’s first clients.
-The young management company’s roster now includes Parachute, recently signed to Thirty Tigers, and indie-pop sensation UPSAHL, recently nabbed by Universal Music Publishing in a major publisher bidding war.
+The young management company’s roster now includes Parachute, recently signed to Thirty Tigers, and indie-pop sensation UPSAHL, the first signing to the recently relaunched Arista Records and nabbed by Universal Music Publishing in a major publisher bidding war.